-"Seer" is about being understanding.
+"Divided We Stand" is about being understanding.
 It is about observing that which divides us - in our realities, in our choices and values - and reducing these differences down to their root causes, their origins, instead of judging them at face value.
 It is not about picking a side, but trying to understand where the sides come from and what makes them attractive.
 It is about finding the truth behind all things.

 A portrait of my brother, standing amongst nature, blinded by downloaded convention.
-‘OBEY’ portrays the effects of being plugged in to a set of standards, ideas, and perspectives that are not our own.
+‘Obey’ portrays the effects of being plugged in to a set of standards, ideas, and perspectives that are not our own.

 Many of the great questions do not have answers, but that does not prevent us from searching, because it is in the search, not the answers, where the most can be learned.
 In this self-portrait, I seek out answers for my own story; I am trying to find the light.